felixleopoldo/benchpress/docs/source/json_overview.rst

 | V   | Generated | Generated  | Generated |
 +-----+-----------+------------+-----------+

-The following subsections shows some template data examples in the ``benchmark_setup`` section that correspond to the scenarios I-IV.
+The following subsections show some template data examples in the ``benchmark_setup`` section that correspond to the scenarios I-IV.

-..
-To try this out, you may change the current data section in `config/config.json <../../config/config.json>`__.
-..
-Note that, in general the id's used must be defined in the resources section (as it is in `config/config.json <https://github.com/felixleopoldo/benchpress/blob/master/config/config.json>`__ ).
-..
-For example, *avneigs4_p20* is the id of an object in the :ref:`pcalg_randdag` module in the :ref:`graph` section.
-..
-Also, datasets, parameters, and graphs must be placed in the proper subfolder of the `resources/ <https://github.com/felixleopoldo/benchpress/blob/master/resources/>`_ folder.

-..
-Note that some evaluation modules are not compatible with this scenario as there is no true graph specified.
-..
-For example, you may not use the :ref:`graph_true_plots` or :ref:`benchmarks` modules as both require the true graph to be provided.

-..
-Examples
-.. ^^^^^^^^^

 .. _I: